agkozak/78curves/README.md

 Feel free to open an issue and ask me to include any other curves that you need.
 If you are not a GitHub user, you may [contact me through my Elsie Carlisle website](https://www.elsiecarlisle.com/alexandros-kozak/).

-## Mono Switches for Horizontal-Cut and Vertical-Cut Records
+## Mono Switches for Lateral-Cut and Vertical-Cut Records

 78 rpm records were recorded in mono, but true mono cartridges are rare and expensive.
 Many of the ones termed "mono" either have their pins strapped together or achieve something comparable internally, summing the left and right channels of what is really a stereo cartridge and providing identical left and right output.
 Other solutions involve pre-amps with a mono switch or two "Y" cables plugged together.